Skip to content

 Stack: deliberate trade-offs, not hype

-Routing: one of the harder problems
+Multilingual routing: one of the harder problems

-We solved this with a proxy in the routing layer — not Next.js middleware, not redirects, not 15 copies of the same files.
-The proxy intercepts the request, recognizes the locale from the URL, translates the path to its English equivalent, and forwards it to the correct component.
-URL translations live in the database — a moderator adds a new language without redeploying.
+We solved this with a proxy in the routing layer.
+Not Next.js middleware, not redirects, not 15 copies of the same files.
+The proxy intercepts the request, recognizes the locale, translates the path to its English equivalent, and forwards it to the correct component.
+Transparent to the user.

-Security: 935 RLS policies
+Security: 935 RLS policies as a zero-trust foundation

-• WHO — Global Health Observatory, Disease Outbreak News
+• WHO: Global Health Observatory, Disease Outbreak News

 • Climate data, travel costs, travel advisories